Oh, Malaga! Discover the most enchanting corners of Malaga

 To be able to have breakfast, lunch, dinner or a drink on a terrace by the sea almost 360 days a year is simply priceless.
 It is one of the inherent pleasures and privileges of Malaga, and as you can see in the photo, it doesn’t have to be a succulent meal to make your heart and soul smile.

 And as we have said, terraces are not only inviting in summer.
 There is no greater delight in the middle of “winter” (you know winter is absent in Malaga) than to take a stroll along the seafront in the cool breeze, and then to drop into a little terrace in the sun for a coffee.
-Glory!
+Marvellous!

 Spectacular sunsets and sunrises